annacerbaro/Optimization-BCGD-Semi-Supervised/README.txt

-This project consists in the implementation of different gradient descent methods in semi-supervised learning for binary classification.
+This project consists in the implementation of different gradient descent methods variants in semi-supervised learning for binary classification.
+This offers the opportunity to make a comparison among different optimization algorithms used for the minimization of the defined loss function.
 We randomly generated 3000 data points, labeling only 0.1% of them.
-The aim of the model is to exploit both labeled and unlabeled examples to achieve a good performance.
+Being an instance of semi-supervised learning, the aim of the model is to exploit both labeled and unlabeled examples to achieve a good performance.
-We used different versions of gradient descent algorithms:
+We used the following gradient descent alternatives:
 - Standard gradient descent:
   - with fixed learning rate
   - with Armijo rule